 The ILO Social protection floor calculator is an easy-to-use tool to estimate the costs of the different components of social protection floors: child and orphan allowances, maternity benefits, public works programs for those without jobs, disability and old-age pensions.
 The SPF Calculator allows to explore and compare different policy options for each area, to assess the costs of extending social protection coverage and benefits.
 The Calculator is available in English, French and Spanish

 This unemployment protection guide provides guidelines and tools to conduct training sessions and workshops on unemployment protection.
 In addition, it can be used as a toolkit by policy-makers to conduct feasibility studies for the design of unemployment benefits schemes for both informal and formal economy workers that are linked with employment promotion policies.

 ISPA tools support countries in building coherent social protection systems, ensuring complementarity between initiatives, coordination across sectors, sufficient scale for addressing needs as well as strengthening effective and efficient service delivery systems.
-ISPA tools have been developed by the world’s leading social protection specialists from more than 20 international organizations and development partners, with strong partnership from Governments.
-2016
+ISPA tools have been developed by the world’s leading social protection specialists from more than 20 international organizations and development partners, with strong partnerships from Governments.

 This book offers a comprehensive overview of the many financing options available while also provides a thorough analysis of their advantages and disadvantages and their financial and economic implications.
 It presents a "methodological toolbox" from which social protection planners, managers and social policy analysts can work.

 The first part of the book provides guidance for designing a social accounting system.
-The second part shows how the relationships between the economy and the social protection system can be translated into a quantitative model which permits projections and simulations to be carried out.
+The second part shows how the relationships between the economy and the social protection system can be translated into a quantitative model that permits projections and simulations to be carried out.
 Includes two concrete country applications.